Hip replacement may be an option if your hip pain interferes with daily activities and nonsurgical treatments haven't helped.

 After surgery, you'll be moved to a recovery area for a few hours while your anesthesia wears off.
 Medical staff will monitor your blood pressure, pulse, alertness, pain or comfort level, and your need for medications.

-Activity and exercise must be a regular part of your day to regain the use of your joint and muscles.
-Your physical therapist will recommend strengthening and mobility exercises and will help you learn how to use a walking aid, such as a walker, a cane or crutches.
-As therapy progresses, you'll usually increase the weight you put on your leg until you're able to walk without assistance.
+Daily activity and exercise can help you regain the use of your joint and muscles.
+A physical therapist can recommend strengthening and mobility exercises and can help you learn how to use a walking aid, such as a walker, a cane or crutches.
+As therapy progresses, you'll gradually increase the amount of weight you put on your leg until you're able to walk without assistance.